paulgolter/blender-pipeline-integration/README.md

 - [How to Contribute](#how-to-contribute)

 <!-- "Auto Run Python Scripts"
-"how to make sure python scripts that comes with blender files are executed eg" "publishing and versioning what’s the best approach" "workflows: animation caching yes or no"
+"publishing and versioning what’s the best approach" "workflows: animation caching yes or no"
 "setting up library assets"